fabio-teichmann/cep-2-iac/README.md

 ## Security best practices
 Secret values should never appear in clear text in the configuration files as those files will be checked-in into Git.
 I circumvented this in the beginning by using (local) environment variables and terraform variables.

+> [!NOTE]
+> I learned there is another even more convenient way for authenticating to AWS with the secret keys: using `profile` argument in the `provider` block and set it to the desired user.
+That user has to be defined in the aws config files (`~/.aws/config` and `~/.aws/credentials`).

 > [!IMPORTANT]
 > Keep in mind, that shell commands are stored in the shell's `history`(!).
 I.e. if a secret appears in `export ...` in clear text, it will show in the history as well.
 To avoid this security issue, type an extra whitespace before a command ` export ...`.